Menu

 The MIACADA Member Spotlight showcases exceptional individuals who make a significant impact on the advising profession and our organization.
 Each feature highlights a member whose dedication and contributions inspire us all.
 Join us in celebrating their remarkable achievements and commitment to advising.
 Know someone who should be recognized?
 Let us know!
 Nominate them today!

-This month we are showcasing Philip Himebaugh – Academic Advisor & Assistant Professor, School of Education at Ferris State University!
+This month we are showcasing Samantha Sliwa – Academic Advisor, Department of Psychology at Michigan State University!

 What has your career path been like up to this point?